PopcornComputer/CHIP_Pro-Docs/source/includes/_overview.md

 * Mali-400 GPU supporting OpenGL ES1.1/ 2.0 and OpenVG 1.1
 * 256MB DDR3 RAM

-More information about the GR8 SiP can be found on the [GR8 documentation page.](http://docs.getchip.com/GR8.html)
+More information about the GR8 SiP can be found on the [GR8 documentation page](http://docs.getchip.com/GR8.html) and in the [GR8 data sheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/raw/master/Datasheets/GR8_Datasheet_v1.0.pdf)

 # Specifications